Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
       What are you talking about Marty?
-You know your old Doc, I am not quite into online games or whatsoever.
+You know your old Doc, I am not quite into online games or whatever.
       </div>
       <div class="icon"></div>
    </div>